r-grandorder/tri-hermes/en/pages/Lostbelt/anastasia.md

 The time for confining ourselves to our immediate surroundings has long since passed, Goredolf.

 **Holmes:**
-From here on out, we will be assuming the same risks that {(M) Mr. /(F) Ms. } Fujimaru has been facing on the front line all this time.
+From here on out, we will be assuming the same risks that [♂ Mr. /♀ Ms. ] Fujimaru has been facing on the front line all this time.

 **Holmes:**
 Attention, all hands in the cockpit-slash-Command Room, as well as those of you at your positions throughout the Shadow Border.